Dundee shares surge after restructuring real estate unit

-TORONTO, Dec 14 (Reuters) - Shares of Dundee Corp soared as much as 14 percent on Friday after the asset management company said it would distribute half of its stake in its real estate unit to shareholders, unlocking value in frustration over what it believed was a low share price.
+TORONTO (Reuters) - Shares of Dundee Corp (DCa.TO) soared as much as 14 percent on Friday after the asset management company said it would distribute half of its stake in its real estate unit to shareholders, unlocking value in frustration over what it believed was a low share price.

 Under the restructuring plan, the Toronto-based company will retain a 20 percent ownership interest in Dundee Realty, while the unit’s president and chief executive, Michael Cooper, will hold the remaining 30 percent stake.